Putting Ridesharing to the Test: Efficient and Scalable Solutions and the Power of Dynamic Vehicle Relocation: Component Algorithms for Ridesharing

-\subsubsection{\textbf{Maximum Weight Matching (MWM)}}
+\subsubsection{Maximum Weight Matching (MWM)}

-To match requests into shared rides (step (a) of the DRSFR problem), we find the maximum weight matching on $\mathcal{G}_a$.
-To match rides with taxis (step (b)), we find the maximum weight matching on $\mathcal{G}_b$.
-On both cases we use the \emph{blossom algorithm} \cite{edmonds1965maximum}.
+The maximum weight matching algorithm finds a matching with maximum total edge weight in a graph.
+We use a maximum wieght matching algorithm to \begin{itemize} \item[-] match requests into shared rides (step (a) of the Ridesharing problem), i.e., find a matching on $\mathcal{G}^a$ that maximizes the quantity $\sum_{(r_1,r_2) \in \mathcal{E}^a_t} w_{r_1,r_2}$. \item[-] match rides with taxis (step (b) of the Ridesharing problem), i.e., find a matching on $\mathcal{G}_b$ that maximizes the quantity $\sum_{(v, \rho) \in \mathcal{E}^b_t} w_{v, \rho}$. \end{itemize} In both cases we use the well-known \emph{blossom algorithm} of \citet{edmonds1965maximum}.
 Not surprisingly, MWM results in high quality allocations, but that comes with an overhead in running time, compared to simpler, `local' solutions (see Section \ref{Simulation Results}).
-This is because blossom's running time -- on a graph $(V, E)$ -- is $\mathcal{O}(|E| |V|^2)$, and we have to run it three times, one for each step of the DRSFR problem.
+This is because blossom's worst-case time complexity -- on a graph $(V, E)$ -- is $\mathcal{O}(|E| |V|^2)$, and we have to run it three times, one for each step of the Ridesharing problem.
 Additionally, the MWM algorithm inherently requires a global view of the whole request set in a time window, and is therefore not a good candidate for the fast, decentralized solutions that are more appealing for real-life applications.

-\subsubsection{\textbf{ALtruistic MAtching Heuristic (ALMA)} \cite{ijcai201931}}
+\subsubsection{ALtruistic MAtching Heuristic (ALMA), \cite{ijcai201931,Danassis2021,ijcai2021-18,danassis2022Scalable,DanassisEcai2020}}

+ALMA is a recently proposed lightweight heuristic for weighted matching.
+A distinctive characteristic of ALMA is that agents (in our context: requests / rides) make decisions locally, based solely on their own utilities.
+In particular, while contesting for a resource (in our context: request / taxi), each agent will back-off with probability that depends on their own utility loss of switching to their next most preferred resource.
+E.g., for step (b) of the Ridesharing problem, suppose that for the agent representing ride $\rho$, the next most preferred taxi to $v$ is $v'$, then $loss = w_{v, \rho} - w_{v', \rho}$.
+The back-off probability ($P(\cdot)$) is computed individually and locally, based on Equation\footnote{The parameter $\epsilon$ places a threshold on the minimum / maximum back-off probability.} \ref{Eq: backoff}.